blueprint-freespeech/ricochet-refresh/doc/protocol.md

 ```

 Acknowledge receipt of a *ChatMessage*.

+If *message_id* is not present, the associated chat channel is closed.
+In practice, this value is always set.

 The *accepted* parameter indicates whether or not the message is to be
 considered delivered to the client.
 If it is false, then the message delivery